wstrange/ampwdgen/README.md

 * hash=true/false (optional parameter, false if omitted) if true, hash the password first before encrypting.
 The amAdmin password must be hashed first.

-The return value is an encrypted string that can be used to template an AM installation.
+The return encrypted string can be used to replace templated passwords in an AM installation.

 # Security

 The cloud run service does not log form POST data.
-You may wish to deploy this function in your own environment.
+However, you may wish to deploy this function in your own environment.

 # Notes